NiteshMethani/PlotQA/README.md

 [Train](https://drive.google.com/file/d/1UNvkdq1YJD_ne6D3zbWtoQij37AtfpNp/view?usp=sharing), [Validation](https://drive.google.com/file/d/1y9RwXSye2hnX0e2IlfSK34ESbeVblhH_/view?usp=sharing), [Test](https://drive.google.com/file/d/1OQBkoe_dpvFs-jnWAdRdxzh1-hgNd9bO/view?usp=sharing)

+#
+# QA-as-classification code
+Visual Element Detection (VED) stage:
+We used Detectron which is Facebook AI Research's software system that implements state-of-the-art object detection algorithms.
+It is written in Python and powered by the Caffe2 deep learning framework.
+We used the Faster RCNN with FPN model given at https://github.com/facebookresearch/Detectron for detecting different elements in the plot images.

+Now follow these instructions to train the Faster RCNN with FPN model on PlotQA dataset:
+1. Install Caffe2 and Detecron.
+You might have to use the script given in the link (https://drive.google.com/file/d/1uk8qqzcvLV7fWQ6EcavVBb0BYXxPGf5U/view?usp=sharing) to install Caffe2 on a AWS GPU instance.
+2. Download the PlotQA images and the annotations from here and put it in the directory: ~/Detectron/detectron/datasets/data/.
+3. Replace the ~/Detectron/detectron/datasets/dataset_catalog.py with the file given here.
+4. Download the xyz.yaml config file from here.
+5. Run this command to start training: python tools/train_net.py --cfg [PATH_TO_THE_CONFIG]/e2e_faster_rcnn_R-50-FPN_1x.yaml  OUTPUT_DIR [PATH_TO_OUTPUT_DIR]

+#
 # Contact
 If you have any questions, suggestions or comments about the dataset in the paper, feel free to contact us at:
 Nitesh Methani (nmethani@cse.iitm.ac.in), Pritha Ganguly (prithag@cse.iitm.ac.in).